Authored by the expert who managed and guided the team behind the Thailand Property Pack

 What "normal" homes become available at $200k in Pattaya as of 2026?

-As of early 2026, a $200,000 budget (around 6.2 million baht) in Pattaya unlocks good-quality one-bedroom condos in nicer projects with better facilities, and some two-bedroom units become possible, especially in areas like Jomtien, inland Naklua, or parts of Central Pattaya.
+As of early 2026, a $200,000 budget (about 6.2 million THB) in Pattaya typically gets you a good-quality one-bedroom condo in a nicer project with solid amenities, or opens the door to some two-bedroom units in areas like Jomtien, inland Naklua, or parts of central Pattaya.

 By the way, we have much more granular data about housing prices in our property pack about Pattaya.